 I read an article online today and I was shocked to read so many people believe Africans sold their own brothers and sisters into slavery just like that.
-My teachers and oral tradition taught me something quite different.
-I wanted to comment on the article but the comment section had been disabled and that is why I am making this post to let people know that we Africans (my ancestors) weren't that stupid to have sold our own brothers and sisters into slavery just like that.
-We were stupid to have allowed ourselves to be manipulated by the foreigners (my people used to refer to the white men as "white strangers" so pardon me if you see a "white stranger" in my post).
-We were stupid to have trusted the "white stranger" in the first place and we were stupid to have allowed the "white stranger" into our land.
-My people allowed the white strangers into our land because they (the white strangers) said they "come in peace".
+I wanted to comment on the article but the comment section had been disabled and that is why I am making this post to let people know that, Africans (my ancestors) weren't that "stupid" to have sold our own brothers and sisters into slavery just like that.
+We (my ancestors) were "stupid" to have allowed ourselves to be manipulated by the foreigners (or "white strangers").
+We were "stupid" to have trusted the "white stranger" in the first place and we were "stupid" to have allowed the "white stranger" into our land.
+My ancestors allowed the white strangers into our land because, they (the white strangers) said they "come in peace".

-Before I continue, please note that there were 2 types of slave trading in Africa.
-The one introduced mostly by the coming of Islam through the Arab traders from the Middle East and North Africa or the Trans-Saharan slave trade and the one introduced by the coming of the Europeans or the Trans-Atlantic Slave Trade (the one I am talking about).
-The Trans-Saharan Slave Trade is deeply rooted in the Islamic cultures of several countries in the North (especially in the Maghreb region aka the "Berber world") and still practiced although "silently" by Muslim-dominant countries such as Mauritania and Libya.
+In continuation, please note that there were 2 types of slave trading in Africa.
+The one introduced mostly by the coming of Islam through the Arab raiders and traders from the Middle East and North Africa or the Trans-Saharan slave trade and the one introduced by the coming of the Europeans or the Trans-Atlantic Slave Trade (the one I am talking about).
+The Trans-Saharan Slave Trade is deeply rooted in the Islamic cultures of several countries in the North (especially in the Maghreb region or the "Berber world") and still practiced although "silently" by Muslim-dominant countries such as Mauritania and Libya.

 According to my grandfather, In those days when there were no Christianity and no modern day government systems in Africa, Kings, Queens, and other traditional rulers ruled their kingdoms as heads of state and judged cases according to the rules and regulations of the land.
 Those who disobeyed the laws of the land were punished and those who obeyed and sacrificed for the land were rewarded accordingly.
 Although every land had some "prison" facilities, those prisons weren't meant for large groups of criminals so those who killed were killed.
 Those who stole paid dearly for it.
 Those who slept with people's wives were banished from the land.
 Children who disobeyed elders were punished accordingly.
 And so on.